timurridjanovic/covid-data-quebec/README.md

-# Data visualisation for covid-19 hospitalisations in Quebec by vaccine status and age
+# Data visualisations about covid-19 hospitalisations in Quebec

 ## Description
 This is a website that provides some data visualisations about the covid-19 hospitalisations in Quebec, by vaccine status and age.